oliviermirat/ZebraZoomDocumentation/docs/behaviorAnalysis/dataapi.md

 ### createDistanceBetweenFramesExcelFile

-You can use this function to generate an excel file containing the distance travelled between each frame.
+You can use this function to generate an excel file containing the x and y coordinates and the distance travelled between each frame.
 The excel file will be stored in the same folder where the provided h5 file is located.

 ```
 dataAPI.createDistanceBetweenFramesExcelFile(videoName)